tekmez/Visitra-App/README.md

 ## Project Overview
 Visitra is a mobile application that allows users to manage their travel plans and record their experiences.
 Users can:
+- Sign up and login with Email, Google, and Apple authentication
 - Save the places they want to travel to
 - Categorize locations
 - Add new categories